-8. THE ANNUAL "REPORT ON LOCAL REAL ESTATE MARKETS"

-The best solution for all working on valuation, is to publish an annual "Report on the Local Real Estate Market" (= Grundstücksmarktbericht).
-The local market is analysed by the valuation committees and the following results are published:

-- Index rows (= Indexreihen), showing the temporal development of open market values, distinguishing between all different kinds of real estate. - Conversion factors (= Umrechnungsfaktoren) to adjust a named normal value, e.g. in relation to the area or quality of a not-built-up-land parcel or it's age, location, the condition or the current use of a building. - Reference factors (= Vergleichsfaktoren) - Reference values (= Vergleichswerte) for easy performance of a direct value comparison.
-It is common practice to work with - costs per square metre in relation to the land or the building, - factors to multiply the annual gross proceed (= jährlicher Rohertrag). - Rents, leases applied to agricultural areas, site (building site), building, home, apartment.
-It is usual too, to work in this case with costs per square metre.
+Fig.7: Excerpt of standard ground value map TS 3C - Valuation Practice 10/16 Dieter Kertscher 8.
+THE ANNUAL "REPORT ON LOCAL REAL ESTATE MARKETS" The best solution for all working on valuation, is to publish an annual "Report on the Local Real Estate Market"(= Grundstücksmarktbericht).
+The local market is analysed by the valuation committees and the following results are published: - Index rows (= Indexreihen), showing the temporal development of open market values, distinguishing between all different kinds of real estate. - Conversion factors (= Umrechnungsfaktoren) to adjust a named normal value, e.g. in relation to the area or quality of a not-built-up-land parcel or it's age, location, the condition or the current use of a building. - Reference factors (= Vergleichsfaktoren) - Reference values (= Vergleichswerte) for easy performance of a direct value comparison.
+It is common practice to work with - costs per square metre in relation to the land or the building, - factors to multiply the annual gross proceed (= jährlicher Rohertrag). - Rents, leases applied to agricultural areas, site (building site), building, home, apartements.
+It is usual too, to work in this case with values per square metre.

-9. THE WAY FROM MANUAL TO DIGITAL MANAGEMENT AND EVALUATION

-The structure and amount of the inventory's data are perfectly suited to be kept and analyse mechanically at first and automatically later.
-Although organisational aspects of the purchase price collection are handled in a different way in some of the German states, three common stages of development can be identified: The paper-based collection of purchase prices has gradually changed to maintenance of an automated inventory.
+Fig. 8: Real Estate Market Report, published by advisory committees in "Niedersachsen" 9.
+THE WAY FROM MANUAL TO DIGITAL MANAGEMENT AND EVALUATION The structure and amount of the inventory's data are perfectly suited to be kept and analyse mechanically at first and automatically later.
+Although organisational aspects of the purchase TS 3C - Valuation Practice Dieter Kertscher Base of Transparency in Markets of Real Estate in Germany: Purchase Price Collection and the Report of Real Estate price collection are handled in a different way in some of the German states, three common stages of development can be identified: The paper-based collection of purchase prices has gradually changed to maintenance of an automated inventory.
 Methods have changed from paper-based procedures to digital methods.
 Today, most land valuation committees prefer to make use of networking and GIS-supported valuation-systems.